peterwilliams97/repeats/README.md

     Find longest substring that occurs num[d] times in documents doc[d] for d = 1..D Each doc[d] is size[d] bytes long.

-This problem comes up often in my work: I am given some documents, or strings if you prefer, that are known to be made up of sub-units, and the number of sub-units in each document is known.
-If I can find a string of bytes that identifies each repetition of a sub-unit in a documents then I can work on individual sub-units, find the number sub-units in new documents and do other useful things.
+This problem comes up often in my work: I am given some documents that are known to be made up of sub-units and the number of sub-units in each document is known.
+If I can find a string of bytes that identifies each repetition of a sub-unit in a document then I can work on individual sub-units, find the number sub-units in new documents and do other useful things.

 While there are many [highly efficient methods](http://bit.ly/OKukL3) for many types of string searching, I wish to try a new method here.
-This will give me a chance to get a feel for the difficulty of the problem first hand and to create a benchmark to compare other methods to.
+This will give me a chance to get a feel for the difficulty of the problem first-hand and to create a benchmark to compare other methods to.
 In particular I am avoiding the
 [generalized suffix tree](https://github.com/peterwilliams97/repeats/tree/master/suffix.md)
 because all the suffix tree implementations I know take up too much space.
 At 20-30 bytes per